 Major systems and appliances — such as the stove, dishwasher, washer and dryer, furnace, air conditioner, and water heater — have a limited life span.
 If they are approaching or at the end of their life span when you purchase a home, you could be looking at major replacement or repair costs before you know it.

 Try to negotiate with the seller if this is the case.
 They may be willing to buy a home warranty to help cover some of the expenses.

 A home’s roof is one of the more expensive items to replace; and, unlike some other items, it’s absolutely necessary.
 So, if you purchase a home with a roof that’s at the end of its life span, you should be ready to spend thousands replacing it.

-In fact, your lender may require a damaged roof to be repaired before approving your loan, making it even more important to ask about the roof’s age and condition early on.
+In fact, your lender may require repairs to a damaged roof before approving your loan, making it even more important to ask about the roof’s age and condition early on.

 14. Does the House Have Any Problems?

-Selles are legally required to list all known defects in a disclosure form, but you can never be too careful, as anything you’re not aware of could develop into a major problem down the road.
+Sellers have to legally list all known defects in a disclosure form, but you can never be too careful, as anything you’re not aware of could develop into a major problem down the road.
 For this reason, you should have a professional complete a home inspection as soon as you sign a purchase agreement.

 Be sure to include a home inspection contingency in your agreement.
 This contingency allows you to back out of the deal and get your deposit back if the home inspection reveals too many issues with the home.
-Home inspections can also help you negotiate concessions such as seller-paid credits and repairs before the deal is closed.
+Home inspections can also help you negotiate concessions such as seller-paid credits and repairs before you close the deal.

 15. How Much Will Closing Costs Be?